LaunchPlatform/MakerRepo/README.md

 # MakerRepo

 **MakerRepo** is an open-source Python library that brings the [Manufacturing as Code](https://docs.makerrepo.com/) concept into the [Build123D](https://github.com/gumyr/build123d) ecosystem.
 It is designed to have **as little impact on your existing Build123D project as possible** — add a dependency and a few decorators; your models and workflow stay the same.

+The makerrepo Python package (imported as `mr`) is a lightweight library that provides decorators such as `@artifact`, `@customizable`, and `@cached` to annotate functions that build your models.
+The decorators have no effect on your existing Build123D code until it is discovered and run by tools such as [makerrepo-cli](https://github.com/LaunchPlatform/makerrepo-cli) or MakerRepo.com CI.
+The goal is to enable a code-driven workflow locally (e.g. command-line tools) or in CI.
+The library does not assume how it will be consumed, so annotated functions can be used with other tools and frameworks as well.
+It brings Manufacturing as Code into the Build123D ecosystem.

 ## What is MakerRepo?

 [MakerRepo](https://makerrepo.com/) is a GitHub-like platform for manufacturing as code.
 You write Python code to define 3D models with Build123D, push to a Git repository on MakerRepo, and the platform builds your models and hosts the resulting CAD artifacts so you can view and share them.

 This repository is the **MakerRepo Library** — the `mr` package you add to your project to expose Build123D artifacts to MakerRepo.com (e.g. via the `@artifact` decorator).
 The platform’s CI then discovers, builds, and publishes those artifacts.

 ## Features